 Mathilde Garnier, France

-Courses of the Summer School were focused a practical-oriented training, for instance, learning how to analyze marketability, or wrangle, analyze and visualize data, or scrutinize policy and politics of the EU and the Russian Federation.
+Courses of the Summer School had a practical focus, for instance, learning how to analyze marketability, or wrangle, analyzing and visualizing data, or scrutinizing policy and politics of the EU and the Russian Federation.

-'As long as business landscape is getting more and more complex, it was essential to provide students with practical skills to define and develop strategic possibilities and take advantage of doing international business', says Tatiana Grishchenko, associate professor, the lecturer of one of the most popular module 'International Business: Challenges and Perspectives in a Turbulent World'.
+'As the business landscape is getting more and more complex, it was essential to provide students with practical skills to define and develop strategic possibilities and take advantage of doing international business,' says Tatiana Grishchenko, Associate Professor, the lecturer of one of the most popular modules, 'International Business: Challenges and Perspectives in a Turbulent World'.